The Museum has three collections on view in the main galleries.

 The War Memorial Project

-The War Memorial project also started in 2012, is the work of volunteers from Dorking Museum and Heritage Centre.
-It will be an invaluable tool for researchers but also a memorial to and memory of those who fell in the Great War, reminding us of their lives and sacrifice.
-It could not have been produced without the help and enthusiastic cooperation of many others who have devoted time and energy to the subject.
+The War Memorial project also started in 2012, the War Memorial Project is the work of volunteers from the Dorking Museum and Heritage Centre.
+Not only will it be an invaluable tool for researchers, it is also a memorial to those who fell in the Great War, reminding us of the sacrifice they made.
+It could not have been produced without the help and enthusiastic cooperation of those who devoted their time and energy to the subject.